FSGpilot/frontend-styleguide/pages/page-templates/sideopbygning.md

 title: Sideopbygning
 category: Page templates
 lead: These templates for a landing page and a documentation page are built from some of the components of the U.S. Web Design Standards.
 Each of these pages is flexible; you can add or remove components or sub-components to suit your needs.
 These templates are great starting point for prototyping or for trying the Standards to see if they’re a good fit for you.
+subnav:
+- text: Bred central kolonne
+  href: '#Bred-central-kolonne'
+- text: Sidetype med annoteringer
+  href: '#annoteringer'
+- text: Indberetningsside
+  href: '#'
+- text: Oversigtsside
+  href: '#'
+- text: Kvitteringsside
+  href: '#'
+- text: Opsummeringsside
+  href: '#'
+- text: Kladdeside
+  href: '#'
 ---

-## Bred central kolonne med tringuide
+<h2 class="usa-heading" id="Bred-central-kolonne">Bred central kolonne med tringuide</h2>

 Siden med bred central kolonne og tringuide har et bredt område til hovedindhold, og bruges i forbindelse med trininddelte indberetninger.